-American actor John Barrymore was born John Sidney Blyth in February 1882.
+American actor John Barrymore was born John Sidney Blyth on the 15th of February, 1882.

 Best known for his stage portrayal of Hamlet, his notable horror performance was in the 1920 version of Dr Jekyll and Mr Hyde in which he based his evil alter ego on a spider rather than Fredric March’s later, simian performance.
 Barrymore completed the transformation without the need for the cameraman to stop cranking, even dislocating his jaw to complete the morbid effect.

 Born in the Philadelphia home of his maternal grandmother, he fondly remembered his youth, in particular spending the summer of 1896 on his father’s huge estate on Long Island.
 Together with brother Lionel, he lived Robinson Crusoe-style, attended by a black servant called Edward.
 Barrymore was expelled from Georgetown Preparatory School two years later after he was caught entering a bordello, aged just 16.
 Although he was the most prominent member of a multi-generation theatrical dynasty, being the brother of Lionel and Ethel and paternal grandfather of Drew, he initially tried to escape his thespian heritage, becoming a cartoonist and reporter.
 He worked for several New York newspapers before eventually succumbing to the call and making his stage debut in 1903 in Magda at the Cleveland Theater, Chicago.